 Today is the 45th anniversary of the discovery of the Riace Bronze Warriors.
 I visited this museum with a dear friend who was thoroughly in awe by what she saw and has a great appreciation for the workmanship that went into sculpting bronze statues of this magnitude.
-As a college student, she was a math major, but also took as many sculpture classes as she could fit into her schedule.
-She fell in love with sculpture and was so very fortunate to have had a foundry at her college for the studio art program.
+As a college student, she was a math major but also took as many sculpture classes as she could fit into her schedule.
+She fell in love with sculpture and was so very fortunate to have had a foundry at her college.
 She has worked with bronze and has a very clear understanding of the intricate process behind the making of these statues.

 THE RIACE BRONZES